dewhisna/gendasm/README.md

 Description
 -----------

-GenDasm is a Generic Code-Seeking Diassembler engine.
+GenDasm is a Generic Code-Seeking Disassembler engine.
 It allows you to enter known starting vectors for a given code image for the micro.
 It will disassemble the code and follow through branches to assist in the separation of code and data.

 Its included Fuzzy Function Analyzer companion uses a DNA Sequence Alignment Algorithm to locate similar code in multiple binaries to facilitate reverse-engineering and/or code recovery.